Morlocks (Swedish band): Biography

 In 2011, Morlocks was contacted by the German-based industrial rock band KMFDM who had heard some of Morlocks' demo recordings, and after some correspondence a collaboration was started.
 First out was a Morlocks Mix of Krank, appearing on the Amnesia single (Metropolis Records) in 2012.
-The song The Mess You Made was co-written by Sascha Konietzko and Morlocks and appears on KMFDM:s album of 2013, KUNST, with lead vocals by J.Strauss and guitars by Innocentius Rabiatus and Jules Hodgson.
-As of 2013, Morlocks will be supporting act for KMFDM:s upcoming European tour.
+The song The Mess You Made was co-written by Sascha Konietzko and Morlocks and appears on KMFDM's album of 2013, KUNST, with lead vocals by J.Strauss and guitars by Innocentius Rabiatus and Jules Hodgson.

-After a record deal with German label Echozone in 2012, The Outlaw of Fives was re-released and distributed all over Europe, and an upcoming EP is in the works with some reworked and properly mixed tracks from ...For Your Pleasure? along with some covers and brand new tracks.
+After a record deal with German label Echozone in 2012, The Outlaw of Fives was re-released and distributed all over Europe.

+In 2013, bass player/vocalist/multi instrumentalist Lamashtu became a part of the ensemble, and there was much rejoicing.

+Later the same year, Morlocks appeared on the compilation Their Music, Our Lives, a tribute to the Slovenian band Borghesia, covering their song Young Prisoners.
+In 2018, they also recorded a cover version of The Lake (originally released by Swedish black metal pioneers Bathory in 1996), in typical Morlocks neo-classical/industrial style.

+During the pesky global lockdown in 2021, Morlocks (now a trio again) dug up their gear, wiped off the rust, wrote a bunch of new songs to pass the time, summoned the appropriate jinns and recorded their third full length album Praise the Iconoclast.

+The album, with Swedish dark electro queen Karin My, Heljarmadr of Grá/Dark Funeral and long time co-conspirator Sascha Konietzko on guest vocals, was finished in the spring of 2023 and almost immediately picked up by US label Metropolis Records for release to the masses in October the same year.

+A video of the song Dicks in Tanks (feat.
+Heljarmadr) was published on YouTube as a teaser.

+In 2024, Morlocks joined industrial legends KMFDM as a supporting act on the latter's 40th years anniversary tours in the USA.
+Touring for that long did not sit well with Lamashtu, who then decided to quit.